-Soft keys ir n cycle programming Edit ICP Call the interactive contour input T-Change approach Move to the tool change position Spindle Stop M19 Activate spindle positioning (M19) With On: Tool returns to starting point return Off: Tool remains at cycle end position Finishing run Switch to the finishing operation Expanded Switch to the expanded mode Tool List Open the turret list and tool list.
+Soft keys in cy cle programming Edit ICP Call the interactive contour input T-Change approach Move to the tool change position Spindle Stop M19 Activate spindle positioning (M19) With On: Tool returns to starting point return Off: Tool remains at cycle end position Finishing run Switch to the finishing operation Expanded Switch to the expanded mode Tool list Open the turret list and tool list.
 You can load the tool from the list.
-Take over position Take over the actual X and Z positions in Teach-in submode Proposed technology Accept the proposed values for feed rate and cutting velocity from the database Constant On: Constant speed (rpm) speed Off: Constant surface speed (m/min) Pattern linear Linear drilling and milling patterns on face or lateral surface Pattern circular Circular drilling and milling patterns on face or lateral surface Input finished Apply entered or changed values Back Cancel the current dialog
+Take over position Load the actual positions X and Z in Teach-in submode Proposed technology Accept the proposed values for feed rate and cutting velocity from the database Constant On: Constant speed (rpm) speed Off: Constant surface speed (m/min) Pattern linear Linear drilling and milling patterns on face or lateral surface Pattern circular Circular drilling and milling patterns on face or lateral surface Input finished Apply entered or changed values Back Cancel the current dialog